Better abstractions for timed automata: Preliminaries

-The above lemma shows that abstractions based on time-abstract simulations are transition compatible.
-This paper is essentially about how to satisfy the second condition (efficient inclusion test) and get as good abstraction as possible at the same time.
+This paper is essentially about how to satisfy the ``efficient inclusion test'' condition and get as good abstraction as possible at the same time.
+In this context, let us highlight an important remark that describes when an abstraction is better than another.